waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
 - **Trainer Impassability (Hypothesis):** Defeated trainers do NOT respawn.
-They generally become impassable obstacles, but this may not be a universal rule. (e.g., The Youngster at (7, 11) on Victory Road 1F might be passable.
-Needs verification).
+They generally become impassable obstacles, but this may not be a universal rule.

 # III.
 Puzzle Mechanics & Key Discoveries

 - **Victory Road 1F - Western Platform:** This area contains the ladder to 2F at (2, 2).
-It is the only way to progress to the next floor, but it is inaccessible until the central barrier at (10, 13) is opened.
-- **Victory Road 2F - Western Trap:** This puzzle requires a two-step "prime and trigger" mechanic.
-Pushing the boulder onto the switch at (2, 17) primes the trap.
-Leaving the floor and re-entering triggers the event, opening the barrier at (8, 9) and (8, 10).
+- **Victory Road 2F - Western Trap:** Pushing the boulder onto the switch at (2, 17) primes a trap that opens the barrier at (8, 9) and (8, 10) after leaving and re-entering the floor.
-- **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below, affecting a puzzle there.
+- **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below.

 # IV.
 Current Plans & Lessons Learned

 ## A. Current Plan
-- **Immediate Priority:** Fly to Viridian City to heal fainted party members.
-- **Next Step:** After healing, systematically debug and fix the `pathfinder_lite` tool, which is currently unreliable.
+- **Immediate Priority:** Systematically debug and fix the `pathfinder_lite` tool.
+It is currently unreliable and preventing progress.
+The test case is navigating from Viridian City to Route 22.

 ## B. Key Lessons
-- **Trust Your Tools (Corrected):** I have repeatedly failed to trust my `pathfinder_lite` tool's output.
-The tool correctly identified there was no path from the upper ledge of Route 22 to Viridian City.
-My assumption that the tool was broken was incorrect and led to wasted time.
-I repeated this mistake by attempting to debug the tool for generating what I perceived as invalid paths on the lower section of Route 22, when in fact my understanding of the map was flawed.
-- **Verify Map Layout:** Do not assume a path exists based on visual memory or intuition.
-Jumping down ledges can lead to one-way paths and dead ends.
-Always analyze the map data carefully before committing to a route.
+- **Complex Failure Analysis:** My debugging of `pathfinder_lite` was flawed.
+I incorrectly assumed the tool was broken when it failed to find a path on Route 22, when in fact no path existed.
+This was a failure on my part to trust the data.
+However, subsequent tests in Viridian City have proven the tool *is* also fundamentally broken, as it repeatedly generates paths through water and other impassable tiles.
+Both my assumptions and the tool's code require fixing.

 # V. Future Development Ideas
-- **`puzzle_strategist_agent`:** An agent to analyze environmental puzzles (like boulder puzzles) and suggest high-level solutions.
+- **`puzzle_strategist_agent`:** An agent to analyze environmental puzzles and suggest high-level solutions.
-- **`movement_tester_tool`:** An automated tool to test tile transitions and log outcomes, to gather ground-truth data for pathfinding logic.
+- **`movement_tester_tool`:** An automated tool to test tile transitions and log outcomes.
-- **`team_builder_agent`:** An agent to suggest optimal party compositions for major challenges (e.g., Elite Four) based on available Pokémon in the PC.
+- **`team_builder_agent`:** An agent to suggest optimal party compositions for major challenges.
-- **`hm_troubleshooter_agent`:** An agent to automate the systematic testing of HM usage when it fails, trying different adjacent tiles and hypotheses (e.g., fainted vs. healthy Pokémon) to find a solution.
+- **`hm_troubleshooter_agent`:** An agent to automate testing of HM usage when it fails.
+- **`fly_helper_tool`:** A tool to automate selecting a destination from the Fly menu.

 # VI.
 Tool & Agent Development

 ## A. Pathfinder Status
-- **Status:** The `pathfinder_lite` tool is currently UNRELIABLE and UNTRUSTWORTHY.
-It has repeatedly generated invalid paths on Route 22.
+- **Status:** The `pathfinder_lite` tool is CRITICALLY UNRELIABLE and UNTRUSTWORTHY.
+It has repeatedly generated invalid paths into walls (Route 22) and water tiles (Viridian City).
-- **Lesson Learned (Repeated Failure):** I failed to apply the lesson about trusting my tools.
-Instead of re-evaluating the map when the pathfinder produced unexpected results, I incorrectly assumed the tool was broken and wasted dozens of turns trying to 'fix' it.
-The tool's output, even when it seems wrong, must be treated as a reflection of the game data, prompting a re-evaluation of my own assumptions first.
-- **`steps` Tile Test Plan (On Hold):** The `steps` tile mechanic still requires systematic testing to perfect the pathfinder's elevation logic.
-This will be addressed when a more complex multi-level area is encountered.
+- **Current Action:** The tool is undergoing intensive debugging.
+I have added logging to trace the A* algorithm's path construction to identify the root cause of the invalid node selection.
+This is the highest priority task.